ODonnchadha/asp-net-core-automation-testing/README.md

       - MOTE: Container desktop app installed.
         - Install WSL.
 (Inclusing LINUX distribution.)
         - INstall a container desktop app.
 Docker.
 Rancher.
 Podman.
+  - Test the API first:
+    - Arrange.
+Act.
+Assert.
+Use mocking libraries.
+      - And then use [Theory] (xUnit concept) to avoid repetition.
+      - Ongoing focus on *readibility.*
+      - Limitations on unit tests.
+  - NSubstitute: Provides mocks for repositories and databases.
+    - Create an instance of the thing that you are going to mock, and then provide an expected behavior.
+  - NOTE: `async Task` within unit test method to respect ValidateAsync() method.
+  - Use Visual Studio's built-in test runner.
+  - Handy trick?
+Inject an ITestOutputHelper into the tests.
+It's a part of xUnit abstractions.